Top Menu

 The materials I used:

 I had to continue with the same design for the counter I built for the shelves on each side of this space.
-I also used the same 1-1/2" top-thickness.
-The other reason for using that chunky top is for strength.
-Something that long might begin sagging in no time if it's done with 3/4" material.
+I also used the same 1-1/2" top thickness.
+The other reason for that chunky top is strength.
+Something that long might begin sagging in no time if it's made with 3/4" material.

 The first step was to drill 3/4" pocket holes on one side of one 1 x 10 x 6'